scottdorman/scottdorman.github.io/_posts/2018/2018-06-04-migrate-vsts-to-github.md

 `git-tfs clone <tfs server> <project> <git repo>`
 1. Perform some cleanup operations by executing `git gc` and `git-tfs cleanup`

+Before you commit the changes, you might want to add a .gitignore file.

 At this point, you're ready to import the repository into GitHub.
 You can do this with `git remote add origin <repo path>` and then `git push origin master` or use the GitHub desktop client.